 Stone & Beam Rustic Flannel Sheet Set

-The Stone & Beam Rustic Flannel sheets are made from 100% cotton and napped on both sides, these flannel sheets are velvety soft to the touch.
+The Stone & Beam Rustic Flannel sheets are made from 100 percent cotton and napped on both sides, these flannel sheets are velvety soft to the touch.

 Mellanni Cotton Flannel Sheet Set

-- Not only do these sheets come at a very reasonable price, but Mellani offers a Lifetime Manufacturer Guarantee as well.
-This means that if you ever decide that you don’t like this bedding, contact the company and you’ll be fully refunded!
+Skeptical?
+I don’t blame you.
+But take comfort in the fact that this company offers a Lifetime Manufacturer Guarantee which means that if you ever decide you don’t like this bedding, just contact Mellani and you’ll be fully refunded.

-The Mellanni Cotton Flannel sheets are super soft sheets are made from 100% double-napped cotton flannel, and come in a variety of colors.
+The Mellanni Cotton Flannel sheets are super soft sheets are made from 100 percent double-napped cotton flannel, and come in a variety of colors.

 Pinzon Plaid Flannel Sheet Set